PhD Programs

 Coursework

-At least 28 hours of PhD coursework must be at the 500 level, of which 16 hours must be in the CME department, excluding CME 596 and CME 599.
+At least 24 credit hours of PhD coursework must be at the 500 level, of which 16 hours must be in the CME department, excluding CME 596 and CME 599.
 Courses with the codes CME 496, CME 497, and CME 599 do not count toward the coursework requirement.
-Students who are entering the program with a prior master’s degree may apply 12 credits toward this 28-hour 500-level requirement.
+PhD students who enter the program with a prior master’s degree may apply 12 credits toward this 24-hour 500-level requirement.

 Examinations